-Off grid living in Prince Edward Island ( Million Acre Farm )
+Off Grid Living In Prince Edward Island ( Million Acre Farm )

 Prince Edward Island is located in the eastern part of Canada, right next to Nova Scotia and New Brunswick.
 Prince Edward Island is the smallest province of Canada and the one with the highest population density.
 Most of Canada’s provinces are fairly large and a big part of them is untouched wilderness, although Prince Edward Island has some wilderness but most of the island is dominated by cities, towns, and a lot of farms.